U.S. refining shares soar on vaccine news, hopes for renewed fuel demand

-(Reuters) - U.S. refining stocks soared on Monday after pharmaceutical company Pfizer PFE.N said it had developed a vaccine that was more than 90% effective in preventing COVID-19.
+Nov 9 (Reuters) - The U.S. refining sector soared on Monday after pharmaceutical company Pfizer said it had developed a vaccine that was more than 90% effective in preventing COVID-19.

-Several North American refineries have announced plans to close as a result of the pandemic-induced slump in demand.

-Oil company shares dropped in the spring and have been slow to recover, and the recent worldwide resurgence in COVID-19 cases is causing numerous countries to lock down again, once again tamping down fuel demand.
-The S&P 500 Energy .SPNY sector was down 52% for the year coming into Monday trading.

-Shares of refiners PBF Energy PBF.N and Valero VLO.N gained 35% and 31%, respectively, in midday trading on Monday, while Marathon Petroleum's MPC.N stock traded up 17%.
+Shares of refiners PBF Energy and Valero were up more than 31% in midday trading on Monday, while Marathon Petroleum’s stock traded up 18% to $37.32.

 “The problem was the product markets and especially the overhang of surplus jet fuel ... we believe that’s where the vaccine will be most effective,” said Manav Gupta, refining analyst at Credit Suisse.